magnusnilsen96/Project/README.md

-# Project
-Simulation of drag on pipes from explosions in hydrogen-air
+# Simulation of drag on pipes from explosions in hydrogen-air